MG Portugal 2018 3rd Oct - 19th Oct 2018From £2,325.00 per person

 Friday 12th October

-Just an hour south of Porto is Aveiro.
-Built within a system of lagoons and canals this pretty town can be explored on foot but it’s more fun to get a ‘moliceiro’ – boats that were traditionally used for collecting seaweed.
+Just an hour south of Porto is Aveiro – built within a system of lagoons and canals this pretty town can be explored on foot but it’s more fun to get a ‘moliceiro’ – boats that were traditionally used for collecting seaweed.
 Alternatively, a little further south is Coimbra – once the capital of Portugal and home to a well preserved medieval centre and world renowned Baroque library.

 Saturday 13th October

 Saturday is a busy day in Porto but Bolhao Market is well worth a visit.
 It closes at 1pm so be sure to get there before lunch.
-It is a feast for the eyes as much as the palate with fruit and vegetables larger and more colourful than anywhere else, indulge in various cheese and port tastings, pick up some souvenirs or treat yourself to a snack of fresh sardines straight from the mornings catch.
+It is a feast for the eyes as much as the palate with fruit and vegetables larger and more colourful than anywhere else, indulge in various cheese and port tastings, buy your souvenirs and treat yourself to fresh grilled sardines straight from the mornings catch.

 Sunday 14th October